OCA/multi-company/product_multi_company/README.rst

 Usage
 =====

-On the product form view, go to the "Information" tab, and put the companies in which you want to use that product.
+On the product form view, go to the "General Information" tab, and put the companies in which you want to use that product.
 If none is selected, the product will be visible in all of them.
 The default value is the current one.